circleci/circleci-docs/jekyll/_cci2/api-permissions.md

   3. Click the **Create Token** button.
   4. Choose a scope from the dropdown menu.
-  5. In the **Token Label** field, create a memorable label for the token.
+  5. In the **Token Label** field, type a memorable label for the token.
   6. Click the **Add Token** button.

 To delete a project API token,